nektro/zigmod/docs/commands/install.md

 `[url]` may be the link to any remote repository that contains a Zig project with a `zigmod.yml` manifest.
 If your project currently does not have one, you may create one using [`zigmod init`](./init.md).

-> Note: It is known this this command will currently work best when the repository is compatible with the version of Zig that your version of Zigmod is built for.
-> At time of writing Zigmod is not currently capable of writing multiple versions of `deps.zig` but this may change as a result of the introduction of this command.

 ```
 $ zigmod install git https://github.com/nektro/zigmod
 debug: modpath: /home/me/.cache/zigmod/deps/git/github.com/nektro/zigmod